hhkaos/awesome-arcgis/arcgis/products/extensions/full-motion-video/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction

-Full motion video Add-in include capabilities for working with motion imagery inside ArcMap thanks to MISB as you can see in this [short video](http://www.esri.com/videos/watch?videoid=2805&isLegacy=true&title=introduction-to-the-full-motion-video-add_dash_in) (5min).
+[ArcGIS Full Motion Video](http://www.esri.com/products/arcgis-capabilities/imagery/full-motion-video) Add-in include capabilities for working with motion imagery inside
+ArcMap thanks to MISB as you can see in this [short video](http://www.esri.com/videos/watch?videoid=2805&isLegacy=true&title=introduction-to-the-full-motion-video-add_dash_in) (5min).

 The new Multiplexer geoprocessing tool makes it easy for your